JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from AAAP](http://35percent.org/img/fdsgreenfingers.png)

 @.
-However, the planning application for the FDS Scheme and masterplan failed to include the green fingers and Westmoreland Plaza reduced in size such that it is now described in the planning documents as a 'pocket park'.
+However, the planning application for the FDS Scheme and masterplan failed to include the green finger (labelled in the AAAP as 'King William IV Green Finger'[0.24ha]) and Westmoreland Plaza is now shown as being provided on the existing open space situated on the adjacent completed phase 1a site.

 ![Extract from Design & Access Statement [CD43]](http://35percent.org/img/fdsmodel.jpg)